 Children under 18 years old (groups excluded) have free admission but should register a time for the tour of the palace at the ticket window.

-Admission to Herren Island itself, the parks, and gardens are free but of course require a boat trip to reach the island.
+Admission to Herren Island itself, the parks, and gardens are free but of course, require a boat trip to reach the island.

 Opening Hours of Schloss Herrenchiemsee Castle

 All sights on Herren Island are open daily except January 1, Shrove Tuesday (Fasching), and December 24, 25, and 31.
-Like many other major tourist sights in Bavaria, Schloss Herrenchiemsee is open on Monday.
+Like many other major tourist sights in Bavaria, Schloss Herrenchiemsee is open on Mondays.

 Opening hours are daily from April to mid-October from 9 am to 6 pm and from mid-October to March from 9:40 am to 4:15 pm.
 The last tours of the palace start an hour before closing time.
-The Julius Exter gallery is closed during the winter season.
+The Julius Exter Gallery is closed during the winter season.

-Tours of the palace take around 35 minutes with tours in German available continuously and usually in English at least once per hour.
+Tours of the palace take around 40 minutes with tours in German available continuously and usually in English at least once per hour.
 Hourly tours are also available from July to September in Italian, French, and Spanish.

 The fountains (Wasserspiele) in front of the palace play twice per hour for about 15 minutes at a time from early April to early October.